Jo Shaw, Edinburgh Law School

 The Lifetime Achievement Award is presented to individuals who have made a substantial contribution to the development of European Studies as a discipline.

-The award will be presented to Professor Jo Shaw at the Annual Conference Dinner in Krakow on 5 September 2017.
+The award was presented to Professor Jo Shaw at the Annual Conference Dinner in Krakow on 5 September 2017.

 We've asked some colleagues and friends to write a few words about Jo:

 "One of the turning points in my academic research was a conversation I had with Jo on the terrace of the Badia Fiesolana at the European University Institute in Florence nearly ten years ago.
 I had recently moved there and was wondering how to continue comparative research on citizenship laws that I had started in my previous job in Vienna.
 We talked about whether a newly established European Union Democracy Observatory at the EUI would provide a good platform.
 Jo was enthusiastic and suggested that we could do this together.
 This was the real kickoff moment for EUDO Citizenship, which has since grown into a global hub for data, research and debates on citizenship.